andrewsage/open311server/README.md

 This server will initial be pre-populated with snapshot data extracted from Aberdeen City Council's internal systems.

+The current data include is:

+* Community Groups contact information within the geographic region of Aberdeen City Council

 Running the app
 ===